compsci-adl/webdev-25/workshop-1/README.md

 }
 ```

-Given to multiple tags, meaning multiple elements can be selected

 #### ID
+Meant to be unique, meaning you should only assign one element to a particular id.

 ```css
 #id {